daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 - They are being formal and precise here.
 This will allow them to explore a broader set of models and situations.
 E.g., there may be a 'choice function' that does not result from 'constrained utility maximisation' (and could not be expressed in terms of constrained utility maximisation).
 This is particularly relevant for behavioral economics.

-Britt: Yes, I think the language they use is very formal whi
+**Britt: Yes, I think the language they use is very formal and concised which makes it hard to understand.**

-\
+Britt: I am not sure what do you mean by "there may be a 'choice function' that does not result from 'constrained utility maximisation'".
+Is it possible if you can

 Formal problem for a utility maximiser: